 Bar Copa II recently opened on the main street.
 I haven’t tried it yet but friends found it to be good Italian food.

-Excellent restaurants are located five minutes away in Avoca.
+Excellent restaurants are located five minutes away in Avoca Beach.
 The finest is Bombini.